garethky/ADS1220-Klipper-Board/High Temp Load Cell Toolhead Board/Design Discussion.md

 * 2 x 3 pin Fan ports with RPM monitoring (Heatbreak Cooler & Part Cooler).
 Max 2A power draw for the fans, limited by the input pin.
 * 1 x 2 pin PTC100 port for Hot End temperature using the MAX31865 RTD Sensor (can alternatly be built for PT1000)
 * 1 x 2 pin NTC thermistor port for Heatbreak temperature monitoring
-* 1 x 4 pin Neopixel/Dotstar port supplied with 5V/500mA for toolhead lighting
+* 1 x 4 pin Neopixel/Dotstar port for illuminating the print are supplied with 5V/500mA for toolhead lighting
-* On board NTC thermistor for board temperature monitoring
+* On board NTC thermistor for board/ambient temperature monitoring
 * On board power conversion from 12V to 5V and 3.3V using a buck converter module and two LDOs for ADC reference level DC power supply.
-(Does not reply on your 5v or 3.3v source being noise free)
+(Does not reley on your 5V or 3.3V source being noise free)
 * USB communication via wire pair in the main connector (no separate USB connector)
 * STM32 F103 Core M3 CPU @72Mhz
-* Singe wire debug port for flashing the MCU with Katapult
+* Singe wire debug port for flashing the MCU with [Katapult](https://github.com/Arksine/katapult)
 * Reset button
 * MCU Boot indicator LED - also indicates USB full speed pull-up enabled
+* Activity LEDs for both fans, 5V and 3.3V power
 * Molex CLIK-Mate connectors.
 Support up to 2A of current and are much nicer to use vs JST alternatives.
 * ESD protection on all I/O pins.
 * Guard Ring for ESD protection and grounding to chassis

-## Squaks
+## Squaks / TODO
 This section is a TODO list of issues and subjects not yet thought through:
 * Double check the pin assignments on the MCU for all pins.
 PWM, ADC, SPI etc.
-* Double check what unused pins on all components should be tied to: NC or GND
-* Re-Run via stitching

 ## References
 You cant learn anything quickly without looking at the work of others.
 I specifically want to credit: